-Let's talk about "escrow".
-To close the sale of a place, a neutral, third party (the escrow company) is brought into the picture to assure the transaction will close appropriately and on time.
-Escrow holders hold money for "safe-keeping" in an exchange between a buyer and seller.
-For example, in an Internet transaction, PayPal is the reliable third party that holds the buyer's payment, and then hands over the funds to the seller.
+Escrow: To close the sale of a property, a neutral, third party (the escrow company) is engaged to assure the process will close perfectly and on time.
+A house is said to be in escrow when in the closing process, payment is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
+For example, in a Web purchase, PayPal is the neutral third party that obtains the buyer's cash, and then disburses the money to the seller.

 • Loan documents